lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/consumer-setup.md

   - Button overlay markup if the Publisher CSS includes `.cphub-btn.has-hover`
 - Grid vs List: Consumer uses `layout_type` (or detects from CSS) to choose `.cphub-grid` or `.cphub-list` wrappers.

+Elementor templates on single views (Publisher‑driven)
+- If the Publisher selects an Elementor template for an item, it ships public meta with the item: `cphub_el_template_key` (slug) and `cphub_el_template_title` (title).
+- After sync, the Consumer auto‑resolves a local Elementor Library template by slug (or by exact title if slug not found) and renders it in place of the post content.
+- Tips:
+  - Import the same templates to each location site and keep slugs consistent (avoid duplicates like `template-2`).
+  - If no matching local template is found, the page falls back to the default card/content rendering.
+   - The plugin hides theme featured image/meta on templated singles for a clean layout; Elementor handles its own assets.

+Elementor templates on CPT archives (Publisher‑driven)
+- The Publisher’s assets response includes `archive_template: { slug, title }` per CPT.
+- Consumer caches the mapping and, on `is_post_type_archive`, resolves a local Elementor template by slug (fallback to title, also tries HTML‑entity decoded titles) and renders it via a minimal wrapper.
+- If no local match is found or Elementor is inactive, falls back to the theme archive.
+- The override runs late (`template_include` priority 9999) to win over theme filters.

 Editor and meta visibility on Consumer:
 - Classic editor is enforced for local CPTs to match Publisher behavior.
 - A read‑only meta panel lists only the public Publisher fields (clean key → value view) and hides technical companions (like `_id`, `_url`, `_mime`).